Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 2. Independent Living Skills

-Another area that occupational therapists address is independent living skills, also known as activities of daily living (ADLs).
+Another area that occupational therapists address is independent living skills.

-There are two categories of ADLs that OTs will focus on: basic activities of daily living and instrumental activities of daily living.
+There are two main categories of independent living skills that OTs will focus on: basic activities of daily living (typically just referred to as ADLs) and instrumental activities of daily living (IADLs).

 The instrumental ADLs involve higher cognitive processes.
 They allow a person to be completely independent.
 Some examples of IADLs are: